 Use the code “LLiLL” for 20% off on a purchase of two or more LLiLL issues on the is PRESS shop!

-Leftist Leaflets in Little Libraries or LLiLL documents the distro of leftist zines on Socialism, Feminism, Critical Theory, Race, and Punk to Little Free Libraries in bourgeois areas of Denver, Colorado!
+Leftist Leaflets in Little Libraries issue #1 or LLiLL #1 documents the distro of leftist zines on Socialism, Feminism, Critical Theory, Race, and Punk to Little Free Libraries in bourgeois areas of Denver, Colorado!
 Originally Published Summer of 20l7.
-N© / is PRESS 2020.
+N© / is PRESS 2022.
 May be freely pirated and quoted!
 However the author would like to be informed

 Read it in zine form here or scroll down to read as a blog.